 Nancy discovered her passion for the field of Applied Behaviour Analysis (ABA) in 1998 when she first started working with children with autism.
 Since then, she’s had the privilege of working with hundreds of children with autism and their families across Ontario.
 She’s enjoyed supervising Intensive Behavioural Intervention (IBI) programs through various non-profit and private agencies, as well as training clinical staff on how to implement these programs.

-A Board Certified Behaviour Analyst (BCBA) and Psychological Associate, Nancy completed her Master of Arts in Psychology with a specialization in Behaviour Analysis at the University of Nevada, Reno.
+A Board Certified Behaviour Analyst (BCBA) and Clinical Psychologist, Nancy completed her Master of Arts in Psychology with a specialization in Behaviour Analysis at the University of Nevada, Reno.
 She takes pride in the fact that she stays connected with the latest research which she incorporates into her client’s programming.
 Nancy has published research in the flagship Journal of Applied Behavior Analysis (JABA) and has presented at both provincial and international conferences.

 If you share our passion and commitment to working with children with autism, we want to hear from you.